Skip to main content

 # Or use the Makefile

-make run
+make api

 Docker Compose Deployment

-For a containerised deployment with all services:
+For a containerised deployment of the default Compose stack:

 The x-granite-env YAML Anchor